Ludophilia/Minishell/parser.md

 #### Syntax errors with word

 - `"Word` or `"`
-	- Unmatched quotes, not bash behavior but simpler and its not required by the subject.
+	- Unmatched quotes, bash does something to manage this, but the subject does not require it, so I will throw an error instead.
 - `'Weird` or `'`
 	-